-The Academy at Lincoln maintains a rigorous academic program, both in our Very Strong Academically Gifted (VS) department and our magnet program.
+The Academy at Lincoln maintains a rigorous academic program, both in our Very Strong Academically Gifted (VS) department and our Performing and Visual Arts magnet program.
 We believe every student deserves the opportunity and freedom to excel in their own way.
 The Academy at Lincoln Performing Arts and Global Studies programs are designed to encourage, nurture, and support students in using their personal interests and natural learning abilities.
-Students have access to a variety of visual and performing arts classes as well as Spanish instruction, Career and Technical Education (CTE), and more.
+Students have access to a variety of Visual and Performing Arts classes as well as Spanish instruction, Career and Technical Education (CTE), and more.
 Additionally, core curriculum teachers weave the arts and global studies into their instruction to help students develop and reach their fullest intellectual, personal, creative, and social potential.
-These methods challenge and engage students, helping them to build important study, critical-thinking, and decisionmaking skills while developing self-confidence and a lifelong love of learning.
+These methods challenge and engage students, helping them to build important study, critical-thinking, and decision-making skills while developing self-confidence and a lifelong love of learning.

 Additionally, our VS program for grades 4-8 is designed to provide acceleration and depth for our VS students in the GCS.
 Teachers are certified in teaching this unique population to ensure the courses are rigorous, providing opportunity and appropriate learning challenges.
 Daily instruction uses research-based methods and techniques designed specifically for challenging these VS students, including project-based learning, science, technology, engineering, and mathematics (STEM) challenging programs, and more.
-These students also benefit from being housed in a Global Studies and Performing Arts Magnet school.
+These students also benefit from being housed in a Global Studies and Performing and Visual Arts magnet.
 During their middle school years, they may choose from any of these classes offered at The Academy at Lincoln as well.
 This program is a criteria-based selection and not a part of the magnet application process.